yhpong/Supervised-Learning/README.md

     Call .Predict(x_test, y_test, tgt_test)                 'Make prediction with test data
 End With
 ```
 First let's look at the results.
-The left chart here is showing the predictions made on the training set, which has achieved 100% accuracy.
+The left chart here is showing the predictions made on the training set after 10 epochs, which has achieved 100% accuracy.
 The right hand side shows predictions made on the 250 testing images.
 It does made some incorrect predictions and the accuracy is 95.2%.

 ![CNN03](Screenshots/CNN03.jpg)

-But if we look at the some of the wrong predictions made, like the two shown below.
+But if we look at the some of the wrong predictions it made, like the two shown below.
 It misclassified a 9 as 4 and a 5 as 6.
 I would say it's also quite difficult for a human to say what these two number are with 100% certainty.

 ![CNN04](Screenshots/CNN04.jpg)

 If we look at how the accuracy changed over the training cycles, we can see that the performance kept improving on the training set, but stopped improving after the fifth epoch.
 This could be a sign of overfitting, and we may either pick the model as of the fifth epoch, or change the architecture to achieve a better validation error.

 ![CNN02](Screenshots/CNN02.jpg)